 To avoid these issues, contact a contractor’s reference before hiring them to get a better understanding of the work they perform.

 Casement windows are attached with one or more hinges on the side for a single window.
 If paired, the window is hinged on the outside.

 Look at your windows.
 If the trim is still solidly intact and there’s no drafty breeze, your window is in good shape.
 The temperature of the glass to the touch should be room temp and there should be no signs of condensation.
 Vinyl windows can last decades bearing the quality of both the window and a reputable contractor if it was installed correctly.
 If your house feels drafty or you notice signs of condensation, it may be time for a window replacement.

 Our Team Utilizes a Full Frame Window Replacement Process:

 Pros and Cons of Casement Windows

-Casement windows provide copious amounts of ventilation in your home.
+The best casement windows provide copious amounts of ventilation in your home.
 Their design allows for more airflow from any direction.
 Because the sash on a casement window is movable, it can adhere to the weather-stripping when it’s locked, becoming one of the top energy efficient window.
 The design of a casement window allows for easy cleaning by opening outwards instead of up or down.